3 Kinds Of Relaxing Soaks You Can (And Should) Take

 2. Foot Soaks

 Foot soaks keep your feet clean, look better, and feel softer.
-With a regular foot soak, your lovely feet will look even better!
+Make it a habit, and your lovely feet will look even better!

 How To Take A Foot Soak

-Indulge yourself in a foot soak that will rival any spa experience you have had with these simple steps:
+With these simple steps, indulge yourself in a foot soak that will rival any spa experience you have had:

-2. Mix in 1 to 2 tablespoons of Detox Foot Soak per gallon of water.
+- Mix in 1 to 2 tablespoons of our Detox Foot Soak per gallon of water.

 Our Suggestion:

 We love the Detox Foot Soak’s cleansing and soothing benefits.
-You will feel rejuvenated after soaking in this foot soak.
+You will feel rejuvenated after using this epsom salt blend.

 3. Full Bath Soaks